Stuartpkd/Tarraing/README.md

 ![Profile page](docs/features/profile-feature.png)

-The profile page offers users a personalized space to showcase their creative journey, displaying their uploaded artwork, profile picture, and important metrics like total likes, posts, and downloads.
+The profile page offers users a personalized space to showcase their creative journey, displaying their uploaded artwork, profile picture, and important metrics like total likes and posts.
 \
 &nbsp;